mathesar-foundation/mathesar-wiki/design/specs/global-data-type-components.md

 ### Alignment for Number Types
 Contents of number type cells (number, duration, money) should be right-aligned for easier reading and data comparison.

+### Font Variant for Number Types
+Number types should be displayed using a font variant that supports tabular figures (numbers are all of the same size), allowing them to be easily aligned.